Aliased Time-Modulated Array OFDM Transmit System: Introduction

 \subsection{Contributions}

 This work considers the TMA combined with a wideband OFDM signal and proposes a method to simultaneously reduce the switching frequency and the sideband radiation by introducing aliasing between the harmonic replicas of the transmitted signal.
 It is achieved at the cost of the effective bandwidth as the baseband signal, in the frequency domain, is composed of $A$ repeated blocks, which are differently precoded.
 The improvement in sideband suppression and spectral efficiency trade-off is discussed in detail.
-The oversampling of the modulating sequence for improved resolution beamforming with aliased TMA is proposed and studied.
+The pulse oversampling of the modulating sequence for improved resolution beamforming with aliased TMA (ATMA) is proposed and studied.
 The feasibility of the proposed method is validated experimentally for wideband signals.
+Based on the experimental measurements of the time modulator, the full-wave array simulation is performed to validate the beamforming performance.

 Table \ref{tab:sota_comparison} presents the work with reference to the state-of-the-art.
+The fields with N/A denote that the authors did not consider the parameter in the analysis or did not specify it directly in the measurement setup.
+The fields with $\infty$, especially at switching frequency $f_{\mathrm{sw}}$ and effective number of phase shifts, indicate that the authors assume arbitrary switching instants and the resultant phase shifting resolution is arbitrarily high.
 Note that binary amplitude modulation has low efficiency due to the switching off of the transmitted signal.
 The IQ modulation requires complex hardware and to achieve low SR values, optimization is required, which is cumbersome in real-time applications.
 All of the reported works require a switching frequency higher than the signal bandwidth.
 The proposed solution offers a low complexity and scalable method to simultaneously reduce sideband radiation and switching frequency.
 In the proposed method, the maximum measured SR is primarily determined by the phase shifter resolution.
 The aliasing still improves the maximum SR compared to a system without it; however, its primary benefit is the reduction of the sideband radiation over a wide bandwidth.
 When some transition bandwidth is considered, the maximum SR is significantly reduced due to the steep spectral roll-off of the aliased OFDM spectra.

+This article is organized as follows.
+Section \ref{sec:sig_mod} presents the principles of the time modulation and the signal model.
+The aliasing is discussed in Section \ref{sec:aliasing} along with the key performance improvement metrics.
+Finally, the scheme is validated in Section \ref{sec:experimental_validation}.
+Finally, Section \ref{sec:conclusion} concludes the paper.